The Complete 2026 Ecommerce Calendar for Businesses

 You can run fun social media contests and offer green-themed discounts for St. Patrick's Day.

-You can promote some outdoor products as the Spring begins.
+You can promote some outdoor products as Spring begins.

 April

 April begins on a light-hearted note with April Fool’s Day.
-Businesses can take that day to crack a smile on their customer's face.
+Businesses can take that day to crack a smile on their customers' faces.
 The big Easter holiday is also another time to enjoy gifts with family and friends.

 April 1: April Fools’ Day